for content updates and localization into 10 languages

 The team decided that an open-source platform would be the best way to involve contributors from both inside and outside of the company.
 But it also wanted to add visual consistency to the content by taking advantage of Adobe Experience Manager, which many Adobe teams had been using for years due to its robust capabilities as both a content management system and as a digital asset management system.

-The Self-Service Excellence team decided to use the Markdown authoring language in GitHub to develop content, but then bring it into Adobe Experience Manager for publication using XML Documentation for Adobe Experience Manager, the component content management system (CCMS) from Adobe.
+The Self-Service Excellence team decided to use the Markdown authoring language in GitHub to develop content, but then bring it into Adobe Experience Manager for publication using Adobe Experience Manager Guides, the component content management system (CCMS) from Adobe.

 “We migrated more than 20,000 pages of English content to the new system and decommissioned 5 different technical documentation sites,” says Gilliham.
 “Taking localizations into account, that’s 170,000 pages of content.
-With our new workflow including XML Documentation for Adobe Experience Manager, we’re building a platform to create more and higher-quality content that meets all of our customers’ self-service needs.”
+With our new workflow including Adobe Experience Manager Guides, we’re building a platform to create more and higher-quality content that meets all of our customers’ self-service needs.”

 About 20 writers work on self-service content for Adobe Experience Cloud solutions.
 Over the years, writers created their own workflows and content management systems.
 The result was nine separate and siloed systems.
 Writers split their time between writing and maintaining these systems, so they typically didn’t have time to review and refresh older content.

 With the new workflow, writers create content in GitHub using the Markdown authoring language.
 The content then runs through an automated pipeline built on Jenkins, an open source tool for continuous integration and delivery pipelines, to validate the content.
-This validated content then gets published using XML Documentation for Adobe Experience Manager.
+This validated content then gets published using Adobe Experience Manager Guides.

 Because the content is created in an open-source environment, anyone can log in and suggest edits to the published content.
 Product experts can add detailed explanations for more advanced users.
 Partners can flag a typo.
 Even customers can get involved, suggesting edits or clarifications on guides that didn’t quite work for them.
 Writers get notified of the suggested changes so that only approved edits get published.